 Information collected in these tests on windward and downwind portions of dunes will be used by the rover team in making decisions about driving Curiosity on dunes near a mountain in the center of Gale Crater.

-First, however, the Mars Science Laboratory spacecraft, launched Nov.
-26, 2011, must put Curiosity safely onto the ground.
+First, however, the Mars Science Laboratory spacecraft, launched on November 26, 2011, must put Curiosity safely onto the ground.
 Safe landing on Mars is never assured, and this mission will use innovative methods to land the heaviest vehicle in the smallest target area ever attempted on Mars.
 Advances in landing heavier payloads more precisely are steps toward eventual human missions to Mars.